jtomasevic/micro-reducers/README.md

 ```
 but with binding, we can simplify this to zero-argument method, ```and do not care about dispatch function``` in UI layer.

+## Why else MICRO ?

+Because you can use createStore function for different part of application.

+ * It means for different part of application createStore could be used multiple times in absolute isolation.
+ * Isolation level is also aplied to actions, and action creators.

 ### Quick Intro
 - Hello World
 ```javascript